ferociousfox/react-help-que/README.md

 Commonly called a "top-down" or "unidirectional" data flow.
 Any state is always owned by some specific component, and any data or UI derived from that state can only affect components "below" them in the tree.
 React is all about one-way data flow down the component hierarchy, from the lowest common parent component.
 If you can’t find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.

 ### Inverse Data Flow
+The passing of information from a form component to the nearest parent component with shared state.
 Callbacks fire whenever the state should be updated. onChange event on inputs will be notified of changes.
 The callbacks passed will call setState(), and the app will be updated.

-1. Define a callback function in the parent component where the state or data we want to alter resides.
-This function is responsible for doing something with data; like altering state to trigger UI updates.
+1. Define a callback function in the parent component where state or data should end up in.
 1. The parent component passes this function into the child component as a prop.
-1. The child component can access this method through its props, and call it at the relevant time (like when the Yes button is clicked, in our case).
+1. The child component can access this method through its props, and calls it at a relevant time.
 1. When the child executes the callback method from its props, the method in the parent component is invoked.
 Because the method resides in the parent class it has access to update the parent's state.

 ### Props